faudio/faudio/doc/Build and install.md

 Linking the audio engine into another application
 ----------

 By default, dynamic libraries are built.
-On Mac OS X this is a framework called ScoreCleanerAudio.framework and a dynamic library called libsclaudio.dylib; either may be used.
+On Mac OS X this is a framework called ScoreCleanerAudio.framework and a dynamic library called libsclaudio.dylib.
+They are different ways of packaging the same executable code.
 On Windows, a library file named sclaudio.lib and a dynamic library file named sclaudio.dll is generated.
 You can load any of these dynamically, using the appropriate system-specific API.